 IAS Accreditation Criteria for Training Agencies for Work Force Qualification Programs (AC371)

-IAS provides accreditation for organizations that provide professional-development training programs.
+International Accreditation Services (IAS) provides accreditation for organizations that provide professional-development training programs.
 The accreditation is based on IAS Accreditation Criteria for Training Agencies for Work Force Qualification Programs (AC371).
 Getting accredited requires training agencies to demonstrate they are competent, that their trainers are qualified, and that the curricula meet nationally recognized standards.
 The accreditation process involves an evaluation of the training agencies corporate structure, facilities, staffing, curriculum, product development and administration.

 Acquiring IAS Accreditation (AC371):